claudio-silva/cloudflare-fullstack-starter/README.md

 ## License

 This template is open source and available under the [MIT License](LICENSE).
-It was based on the [Cloudflare Fullstack Template](https://github.com/cloudflare/templates/tree/main/vite-react-template) by Cloudflare.
+It was based on the [React + Vite + Hono + Cloudflare Workers Template](https://github.com/cloudflare/templates/tree/main/vite-react-template) by Cloudflare.

 (c) 2025 Claudio Silva